B2. Operations

 Example

-For situation 4 in Appendix 6.4, students must add the missing points in three of the target areas by taking into account the number of points generated by the dart placed in area 24 of the ring \(\times \;5\).
+For Situation 4 in Appendix 6.4, students must add the missing points in three of the target areas by taking into account the number of points generated by the dart placed in area 24 of the ring \(\times \;5\).

 As a class, review the situations.
 Write different combinations and their corresponding number sentences on the board in order to highlight the usefulness of decomposing or composing a number and of the distributive property of multiplication over addition.

-Example for situation 2
+Example for Situation 2

-Number sentence: \(\left( {8\;{\rm{dots}}\; \times \;{\rm{3}}} \right)\; + \;\left( {6\;{\rm{dots}}\; \times \;{\rm{3}}} \right)\; = \;14\;{\rm{dots}}\; \times \;{\rm{3}}\)
+Number sentence: \(\left( {8\;{\rm{points}}\; \times \;{\rm{3}}} \right)\; + \;\left( {6\;{\rm{points}}\; \times \;{\rm{3}}} \right)\; = \;14\;{\rm{points}}\; \times \;{\rm{3}}\)

-Composition of a number :
+Composition of a number:

-Distributive property of multiplication with addition :
+Distributive property of multiplication with addition:

 Point out that the distributive property of multiplication over addition can also be performed on the second factor of the product instead of the first.

-For example, in situation 3, the second factor can be decomposed as follows:
+For example, in Situation 3, the second factor can be decomposed as follows:

 This feature of the distributive property allows for more possibilities of dart combinations.

-Write on the board some numbers chosen by the students as missing points in three sectors of situation 4.
+Write on the board some numbers chosen by the students as missing points in three sectors of Situation 4.

 From the number sentences formulated, bring out the distributive property of multiplication over addition.